-Jeff Kader enters his fourth season as the head coach of the UTSA men's tennis team.
+Jeff Kader is in his fourth season as the head coach of the UTSA men’s tennis program.
 Kader was named the third head coach in school history on July 6, 2010.

-Kader guided the Roadrunners to a thrilling postseason run that saw UTSA knock off the top two seeds to win the Southland Conference Tournament Championship in 2012.
-The Roadrunners, who won 13 matches and entered the ITA national rankings for the first time in program history, saw their run come to an end in the first round of the NCAA Championships following a loss at No. 14 California.
-The team had a circuit-high eight players earn All-Southland honors, including Kelleher and Daniel Moser, both of whom were first-team picks in singles play.
-UTSA also tied with a league-high four all-academic selections, including Moser, Pedro Zanotelli and Yannick Junger, all of whom landed on the conference's top squad.
+Kader guided UTSA to a thrilling postseason run that saw the Roadrunners knock off the top two seeds en route to the 2012 Southland Conference Tournament Championship.
+UTSA, which won 13 matches and entered the ITA national rankings for the first time in program history that spring, saw its run come to an end in the first round of the NCAA Tournament with a loss at No. 14 California.
+The team had a league-high eight players earn All-Southland honors, including Daniel Moser and David Kelleher, both of whom were first-team picks in singles play.
+UTSA also tied with a circuit-high four all-academic selections, including Moser, Pedro Zanotelli and Yannick Junger, all of who landed on the conference’s top squad.

-After playing arguably the toughest schedule in the program's history in 2011, Kader led the Birds back to the Southland Tournament Championship Match for the ninth time in the last 11 years.
-UTSA posted 11 wins on a ledger that featured nine matches against nationally-ranked opponents.
-Under Kader's watch, the squad had a league-high seven players earn All-Southland honors, including Moser and Tyler Brown, both of whom were first-team selections.
-UTSA also garnered two all-academic awards (Brown/Ayala) and Brown was named the Southland Student-Athlete of the Year.
+In Kader’s first season at the helm, UTSA advanced to the Southland Tournament Championship Match for the ninth time in 11 years.
+The Roadrunners posted 11 wins on a ledger that featured nine matches against nationally-ranked opponents.
+The squad had a league-high seven players earn all-conference honors, including first-team selections in Moser and Tyler Brown.
+UTSA also garnered two all-academic awards (Brown/Martin Ayala) and Brown was named the Southland Student-Athlete of the Year.

-The Geneva, Ohio, native came to the Alamo City from North Carolina State, where he was an assistant coach for four seasons.
+The Geneva, Ohio, native came to UTSA from North Carolina State, where he was an assistant coach for four seasons.
 He helped guide the Wolfpack to 60 wins and a No. 55-or-better ITA ranking, including a top-20 showing in 2007, during his tenure in Raleigh.

-Kader played an important role in the Wolfpack's successful 2007 campaign when they recorded 23 wins, including 13 against nationally-ranked opponents, a final ranking of No. 19 in the ITA Poll and the quarterfinals of the NCAA Championships.
+Kader played an important role in the Wolfpack’s successful 2007 campaign when they recorded 23 wins, including 13 against nationally-ranked opponents, a final ranking of No. 19 and an appearance in the quarterfinals of the NCAA Tournament.

 Kader helped his players achieve national recognition while at N.C.
 State.